Blog

 In recent years, the term inclusion in education has evolved, taking on various meanings.
 Unfortunately, as its scope broadened, its impact often diminished, making it less actionable.
 For educators dedicated to fostering success for all students, inclusion must remain a priority.
 However, to achieve this effectively, it’s time to shift the narrative—from inclusion to accessibility.
 By focusing on accessibility, we remove systemic barriers to learning and create a more equitable environment for every student, especially those with special educational needs (SEND).

-What is Accessibility in Education?
+What is accessibility in education?

 Accessibility in education refers to removing barriers that prevent students from fully engaging in learning.
 These barriers might be physical, technological, or emotional, and they vary from student to student.
 Assistive technologies (AT) such as text-to-speech, speech-to-text, and predictive text tools have become increasingly advanced, enabling students with learning difficulties to participate independently in the curriculum.